subhadeep-123/Learning-Rust/README.md

 (modules), and manage visibility (public/private) between them.

 - A module is a collection of items: functions, structs, trait, impl blocks and ever other modules

+## **Rust Crates**

+- A crate is Rust's compilation unit, either a binary or library.
+Modules are inlined before compilation.
+Only crates are compiled; use `--crate-type` to specify a library.

+    ```rust
+    rustc --crate-type=lib rary.rs
+    rustc executable.rs --extern rary=library.rlib && executable
+    ```